aimee-mcneil-melville/ToDo-Full-Stack/README.md

 # Memory

-For this challenge, you'll be making a basic Memory Game!
+For this challenge, you'll be applying your understanding of React state to make a basic Memory Game!

-There is a grid of randomly arranged pairs.
-The end goal is to have each "tile" start hidden, and be visible temporarily when you select it.
-When you have revealed a pair of tiles with the same value, you have found a match, and that pair should stay visible for the rest of the game.
-If you reveal 2 tiles that are NOT a match, they should flip back to being hidden.
-The Game is won when ALL pairs have been matched.
+There are a LOT of ways to finish this game.
+If you would like to have a go on your own, with very little guidance, go for it!
+If you'd like to follow the approach defined below, that's cool too.
+Just be aware that the approach below is just one of many, but it does have a specific opinion about how and where certain state properties live.

 ## Setup